Experience-Monks/f1-tutorial/README.md

 With `F1-DOM` you will work in a similar fashion:

-1. Define `states` of your ui and what it will look like in the states
+1. Define `states` of your UI and what it will look like in the states
 2. Define the `transitions` between all of it's states

 Of course we'll also need to define what we'll be animating so there is an additional step: